kratman/ZOModel/README.md

 The simulation continues until either all humans or all zombies are dead.

-### ZOMlog: Zombie logistics map for large scale outbreaks
+### ZOMLog: Zombie logistics map for large scale outbreaks

 #### Input

-ZOMlog requests only a handful of parameters to track the zombie outbreak:
+ZOMLog requests only a handful of parameters to track the zombie outbreak:
 ```
 -hpop => Initial human population
 -zpop => Initial zombie population